Related videos:

 The investments made in Inter Miami have boosted the club's value in recent years.

-The franchise won its first MLS Cup in history last season and celebrated the title at the White House alongside President Donald Trump.
+The franchise won its first MLS Cup in history last season and celebrated the title at the White House with President Donald Trump.

 The growth of the team is also reflected in its economic valuation.

-In 2025, the value of the club increased by 22 percent, reaching $1.45 billion, making it the most valuable team in MLS, according to industry estimates.
+In 2025, the club's value increased by 22 percent to reach 1.45 billion dollars, making it the most valuable team in MLS, according to estimates from the sports industry.

 Filed under: